codewithprasanth/webscraper/00_READ_ME_FIRST_RENDER.md

 ## What Has Been Done

 ### ✅ Code Updates
-- Updated `src/main.ts` for Render persistent storage at `/var/lib/roobai/.wwebjs_auth`
+- Updated `src/main.ts` for free tier (git-based session storage)
-- Added QR code file saving functionality for debugging
 - All TypeScript code compiles without errors
-- Fully backward compatible with local development
+- Completely FREE - no paid persistent disk needed!

 ### ✅ Configuration Files Created
 1. **Procfile** - Tells Render how to start your app (`npm run start`)